The Golden Thread of Soul

 • Thomas Moore

 Just as we know love by loving and being loved, we know the soul by souling and being ensouled.
-Souling is an experiential way of attuning to the wild or essential self, that is underneath the viewpoint of the ego or small self.
+Souling is an experiential way of attuning to a self that is essential, that is underneath the viewpoint of the small self.
 Souling is an ongoing, embodied, heart-based, revelatory process of conversation and communion.
-Souling happens through our body and heart, through our lived experience, through deep emotions and feeling, through our biography and wound, through our joy and longing.
-Souling is a conscious, living, intelligent presence.
+Souling happens through our body and heart, through our lived experience, through deep emotions and feeling, underneath and through our biography and wound, through our joy and longing.
+Souling is a conscious, living, intelligent presencing that happens through (not beyond or seperate from) our immediate and emergent life’s edge.

-Souling happens on the current edge of your life’s unfolding.
-If an old grief is calling you, follow that.
-If dormant creativity is whispering to you, follow that.
+Souling arises from the current edge of life’s unfolding.
+If grief calls, follow that.
+If dormant creativity whispers, follow that.
 Souling is found in the here and now, in the immediate felt experience.
-We turn to what is arising and draw on the deep inner resources of the body, heart, soul, spirit and nature connection, to connect with that emerging edge.
+We turn to what arises and draw on the deep inner resources of the body, heart, soul, spirit and nature connection, to connect with that emerging edge.

 Souling can happen in small, subtle daily experiences, as we slowly deepen and maintain our souling connection.
+I call these soul whispers or soul glimmers.
 It can also happen in powerful soul encounters and initiatory experiences.
 A soul encounter is a revelatory experience of a soul image, symbol or story, something sacred, at the very core of one’s life.
 The compelling truth of this revealed image can initiate us into our deepest life, the life we have not lived, until now.

 Souling is not a head-driven, analytical process.
 Embodied, heart-felt insight is very different from mentally derived ideas.
 We put aside the cultural overemphasis on mental investigation and step into the deep feeling undercurrent of soul.